Knowledge base

 - Delete the user's files immediately and permanently.

-External users are those with whom you have only shared one or more files/folders without giving them access to the complete kDrive:
+External users are those to whom you have only shared one or more files/folders without giving them access to the full kDrive:

 To remove an external user: